phanison898/sdet-interview-question-and-answers/README.md

 ### SDET Interview Question and Answers

-Chronological
+Chronological Order

-#### Java coding questions
+#### Java coding interview questions which asked for the role of SDET

+### 1. UST Global

-1. Remove duplicates from the given array of numbers without using Set or stream api
+**1. Round-4 (Managerial):-** Remove duplicates from the given array of numbers without using Set or stream api

 - Input : int[] array = {100, 3, 4, 16, 177, 134, 3, 16}
 - Output : {100, 3, 4, 16, 177, 134}